mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ### Metaphors as a way to communication dimensions of agency design concerns

-The previous sections have explored a complex and multi-faceted view of participant agency in this learning design.
-Before undertaking a fuller summary in the final section of this chapter, this section reinterprets some of these aspects using a metaphorical approach.
+The previous sections have explored a multi-faceted view of participant agency and the process of repertoire development in this learning design.
+This section reinterprets some of these aspects, in particular the principles in Table 7.x above using a metaphorical approach.
 The use of metaphor here has two functions.
 The first is to help deepen my analysis via a move to the abstract, searching for communicable generalisations.
-Secondly, given the multi-faceted nature of the pedagogy, and bearing in mind previous reflections on the value of an utopian approach to communicating the future possibilities of findings [@rajala_utopian_2023; @gutierrez2020utopian], I draw on metaphors as a framing tool to present an initially simplified viewpoint for further discussion.
-The discussion will draw from the core principles in Table 7.x to aid the accessibility of this research for an audience of practitioners as well as researchers.
+Secondly, to aid the accessibility of this research for an audience of practitioners as well as researchers.
+Given the complex nature of the pedagogy a metaphorical approach allows a simplified but evocative perspective which communicates the future possibilities of findings [@rajala_utopian_2023; @gutierrez2020utopian].

 <!-- In this case metaphors concerning learning spaces and movement between spaces are often found in existing research including: walled gardens, playgrounds, sandboxes, harbours. -->